Home / Projects / Ripple Effect

 Improving on-farm water security using innovative remote sensing systems

-Read the work being undertaken by the SA Drought Hub, Lead organisation: Barossa Improved Grazing Group and Hub members and partners involved: South Australian Research and Development Institute (SARDI) and Node: Roseworthy involved in Ripple Effect looking at demonstration sites for producers to learn about and observe water monitoring systems to reduce water use, maximise water-use efficiency and ensure livestock have access to water.
+Read the work being undertaken by the SA Drought Hub, Lead organisation: Barossa Improved Grazing Group and Hub members and partners involved: South Australian Research and Development Institute (SARDI) and Node: Roseworthy involved in The Ripple Effect looking at demonstration sites for producers to learn about and observe water monitoring systems to reduce water use, maximise water-use efficiency and ensure livestock have access to water.

 Read more